 Born in Collingham, Nottinghamshire, John was a labourer at Bottesford in Leicestershire and later a bailiff for Lowes Farm at Swarkestone in Derbyshire.

-Sarah was born at Treswell in Nottinghamshire, the daughter of William Rollin and his wife Susannah (née Whitaker).
+Sarah was born in Treswell, Nottinghamshire, the daughter of William Rollin and his wife Susannah (née Whitaker).
 She was a twin with her sister Susannah, and married John Cox in 1861.

-John was born at New Normanton, Derby.
+John was born in New Normanton, Derby.
 He initially worked on a farm near Twyford as a wagoner and labourer, before moving to Smalley and finding work as an ostler at Mapperley Colliery.

 Born in Smalley, Derbyshire, Elsie was baptised at St John the Baptist’s Church on 26th March 1900.
-She died aged 3 and was buried in the churchyard on 3rd March 1903.
+She died aged 3 and was buried in Smalley Churchyard on 3rd March 1903.

 John Cox 1889-1918

-Born at Smalley in Derbyshire, ‘Will’ moved to Twyford where he ran Smithy Farm after the death of his uncle John Edric Cox.
+Born in Smalley, Derbyshire, ‘Will’ moved to Twyford where he ran Smithy Farm after the death of his uncle John Edric Cox.
 He was also a Church Warden St Andrew’s Church for 58 years.

-Born at Findern in Derbyshire, Evelyn was the daughter of George Hicklin and his wife Miriam (née Coy).
+Born in Findern, Derbyshire, Evelyn was the daughter of George Hicklin and his wife Miriam (née Coy).
 Her older sister Lucy married John Edric Cox in 1908, and Evelyn married his nephew John William Cox in 1920.

-Born at Skipton in Yorkshire, Lily was the daughter of Richard Collins and his wife Eliza (née Davies).
+Born in Skipton, Yorkshire, Lily was the daughter of Richard Collins and his wife Eliza (née Davies).
 The family moved to New Mills in Derbyshire, where Lily met and married Albert Edric Cox.

 Born in March 1910, Stanley Edric Cox was baptised at St Andrew’s Church, Twyford, on 11th March.
-He died on 2nd March 1911 aged 11 months, and was buried in St Andrew’s churcyard on 6th March.
+He died on 2nd March 1911 aged 11 months, and was buried in the churchyard of St Andrew’s Church on 6th March.

 Born in June 1915, George Alan Cox was baptised at St Andrew’s Church, Twyford, on 25th July.
-He died on 31st July aged 6 weeks and was buried in St Andrew’s churchyard on 2nd August.
+He died on 31st July aged 6 weeks and was buried in the churchyard of St Andrew’s Church on 2nd August.